ranchobiosciences/transmart-data-schema/README.md

 TM data - set of scripts for easy and user-friendly view of tranSMART data.

   - sql folder contains SQL scripts for Oracle and PostgreSQL databases that create necessary views;
-  - scripts folder contains R and MATLAB scripts.
+  - scripts folder contains R and MATLAB sample scripts.

 # Installing for Oracle
 From `sql/oracle/` run script **tm_data_oracle.sql** using SQL Developer of sqlplus with database user `system`.